CuriousLearner/jdf-latex/README.md

 ### Build the PDF

-After writing your LaTex document, give `make` command from the project directory.
+After writing your LaTeX document, give `make` command from the project directory.

 ```shell
     make